Local Node Differential Privacy: Introduction

-We provide a general framework for answering arbitrary linear queries on the blurry degree distribution.
-Concretely, for any ``workload'' matrix $M \in \mathbb{R}^{k \times n}$ of $k$ linear queries, we give an \LNDP algorithm for privately estimating $M \ddist_G$.
-Our framework allows us to leverage existing \emph{factorization mechanism}-based methods for answering linear queries \cite{HardtT10,BhaskaraDKT12,LiMHMR15,NikolovT016,EdmondsNU20}, which achieve lower error than standard mechanisms when $M$ has low rank.
-Up to a factor of $\sqrt{1 + \frac{n}{s^2}}$, our accuracy guarantees match those of the factorization mechanism for tabular data in the standard local model \cite{EdmondsNU20}.
+To overcome this challenge, we introduce an approximation of the degree distribution that we call the \emph{blurry degree distribution}.
+Instead of answering queries about $\ddist_G$ directly, our algorithms answer related queries about the blurry degree distribution.
+The blurry degree distribution, denoted $\fakedistnew$, is parametrized by a parameter $s\in \N$ and is a ``smooth'' discretization of $\ddist_G$ to multiples of $s$, where each node's degree is replaced by a convex combination of the nearest multiples of $s$.
+Crucially, $\fakedistnew$ has lower sensitivity than $\ddist_G$, and each node can compute its contribution to $\fakedistnew$ locally.
+We describe $\fakedistnew$ in \Cref{sec:techniques}.
+To state our results, the only property of $\fakedistnew$ we highlight is that it is close to $\ddist_G$ in Wasserstein-$\infty$ distance, i.e., $\winf\bparen{\fakedistintro,\ddist_G}\leq s$ (see \Cref{lem:blur-deg-props-new}).
+Intuitively, when we replace $\ddist_G$ by $\fakedistnew$, it shifts each node's contribution to the degree distribution by at most $s$, resulting in ``left-right'' error quantified by $\winf$.

-As a result, we get \edLNDP algorithms that estimate the PMF (directly) and CDF (via factorizations for prefix sums, e.g., \cite{HenzingerKU25}) of the blurry degree distribution with $\ell_\infty$ error $O \big( \frac{\polylog(n)}{s} \cdot \smallepsdel \big)$ for $s \in [1, \sqrt{n}]$.
-This implies that we can estimate the PMF and CDF of the \emph{true} degree distribution with a bicriterion error guarantee: a shift of at most $s$ in each node's degree (i.e., a ``left-right'' error from blurring) and an error of roughly $\frac 1 s$ in each degree count (i.e., an ``up-down'' error from added noise).
-The error for general $s$ is shown in \cref{tab:deg-dist}.
+In our algorithmic framework, the algorithms estimate $M\ddist_G$ for a workload matrix $M$ by privately releasing $M\fakedistnew$.
+As a result, we obtain a bicriterion error guarantee: a shift of at most $s$ in each node's degree (i.e., a ``left-right'' error from blurring) and an $\ell_\infty$ error from the added noise, where smaller $s$ reduces the $\winf$ error, while larger $s$ reduces the $\ell_\infty$ error.
+Our framework allows us to leverage existing \emph{factorization mechanism}-based methods for answering linear queries \cite{HardtT10,BhaskaraDKT12,LiMHMR15,NikolovT016,EdmondsNU20}, which reduce the $\ell_\infty$ error when $M$ can be represented as a product of two matrices $L$ and $R$ with low relevant norms.
+The general guarantee of our framework is stated next.
+Up to a factor of $\sqrt{1 + \frac{n}{s^2}}$, our accuracy matches that of the factorization mechanism for tabular data in the standard local model \cite{EdmondsNU20}.